 close proximity to the nearest Skytrain Station

 The Westminster Building

-The elevator lobby area and stairs to the lower floor
+Top floor elevator lobby area and stairs to lower floor

 To the right was the Guest Lounge area with the office back right.
 I had been to events and meetings before at the Westminster Club but when I came in to see Yvette in the office, about some community matter.
 Al took my dry cleaning from me, handed me a cup of coffee, and invited me to wait in the Guest Lounge area.
 It had a wonderful view of the old CP train station, Hyack Square, Westminster Quay, and the Fraser river beyond.
 It was then that I decided that I liked being treated so graciously and became a member.

 The James Strath Lounge